Change VM Properties

 - To change the VM name, enter a new name in the Name box.

-- To change the VM description, enter new text in the Description box.
+- To change the VM description, enter the new text in the Description box.

-- To place the VM in a folder or to move it to a different folder, click Change in the Folder box and select a folder.
-See Using folders for more information about using folders.
+- To place the VM in a folder or to move it to a different folder, click Change in the Folder box and choose a folder.
+For more information, see Using folders.

 - To tag and untag the VM and to create and delete tags, see Using tags.

 Custom fields allow you to add information to managed resources to make it easier to search and organize them.
-See Using custom fields to find out how to assign custom fields to your managed resources.
+For more information, see Using custom fields.

 On the CPU tab, you can adjust the number of virtual CPUs allocated to the VM, set cores-per-socket for the vCPU, and specify the vCPU priority.
-Note that you should shut down the VM before modifying these settings.
+Shut down the VM before you modify these settings.

-Number of vCPUs (for Windows VMs) : To modify the number of virtual CPUs allocated to the VM, change the number in the Number of vCPUs drop-down list.
-To ensure you get the best performance out of your VM, the number of vCPUs should not exceed the number of physical CPUs on its host server.
+Number of vCPUs (for Windows VMs): To modify the number of virtual CPUs allocated to the VM, change the number in the Number of vCPUs list.
+To get the best performance out of your VM, ensure the number of vCPUs does not exceed the number of physical CPUs on its host server.

-Maximum number of vCPUs (for Linux VMs) : To modify the maximum number of virtual CPUs allocated to the VM, change the number in the Maximum Number of vCPUs drop-down list.
-To ensure you get the best performance out of your VM, the maximum number of vCPUs should not exceed the number of physical CPUs on its host server.
+Maximum number of vCPUs (for Linux VMs): To modify the maximum number of virtual CPUs allocated to the VM, change the number in the Maximum Number of vCPUs list.
+To get the best performance out of your VM, ensure the maximum number of vCPUs does not exceed the number of physical CPUs on its host server.

 vCPU priority for this virtual machine

-The XenServer templates provide typical VM configurations and set reasonable defaults for the memory, based on the type of guest operating system.
-You should also take into account the following considerations when deciding how much memory you give to a VM:
+The Citrix Hypervisor templates provide typical VM configurations and set reasonable defaults for the memory, based on the type of guest operating system.
+Consider the following factors when deciding how much memory you give to a VM:

-- The kinds of applications that will run on the VM.
+- The kinds of applications that run on the VM.

-- Other virtual machines that will be using the same memory resource.
+- Other virtual machines that use the same memory resource.

-- Applications that will run on the server alongside the virtual machine.
+- Applications that run on the server alongside the virtual machine.

-The available boot options on this tab may vary, depending on the guest operating system.
-For example, on some VMs, you can change the boot order (or boot sequence), or specify additional boot parameters.
+The available boot options on this tab can vary, depending on the guest operating system.
+For example, on some VMs, you can change the boot order (or boot sequence), or specify extra boot parameters.

-- To change the boot order, select an item in the Boot Order list and click Move Up or Move Down.
+- To change the boot order, select an item in the Boot Order list and select Move Up or Move Down.

-- To specify additional boot parameters, enter them in the OS Boot parameters box.
+- To specify extra boot parameters, enter them in the OS Boot parameters box.
 For example, on a Debian VM, you can enter single to boot the VM in single-user mode.

-On this tab you can adjust the start order , start delay interval and HA restart priority for the selected VM.
+On this tab you can adjust the start order, the start delay interval, and the HA restart priority for the selected VM.

-Specifies the order in which individual VMs will be started up within a vApp or during an HA recovery operation, allowing certain VMs to be started before others.
-VMs with a start order value of 0 (zero) will be started first, then VMs with a start order value of 1, followed by VMs with a start order value of 2, and so on.
+Specifies the order in which individual VMs are started up within a vApp or during a high availability recovery operation, allowing certain VMs to be started before others.
+VMs with a start order value of 0 (zero) are started first, then VMs with a start order value of 1, and so on.

 Attempt to start next VM after

-This is a delay interval that specifies how long to wait after starting the VM before attempting to start the next group of VMs in the startup sequence, that is, VMs with a lower start order.
-This applies to VMs within a vApp and to individual VMs during an HA recovery operation.
+This value is a delay interval that specifies how long to wait after the VM starts before starting the next group of VMs in the startup sequence.
+This setting applies to VMs within a vApp and to individual VMs during a high availability recovery operation.

 HA restart priority

-In an HA-enabled pool, this specifies which VMs will be restarted automatically in the event of an underlying hardware failure or loss of their host server.
+In a pool with high availability enabled, this setting specifies which VMs are restarted automatically if the underlying hardware fails or their host server is lost.

 - VMs with an HA restart priority of Restart are guaranteed to be restarted if sufficient resources are available within the pool.
-They will be restarted before VMs with a Restart if possible priority.
+They are restarted before VMs with a Restart if possible priority.

-- VMs with an HA restart priority of Restart if possible are not considered when calculating a failure plan, but one attempt to restart them will be made if a server that is running them fails.
+- VMs with an HA restart priority of Restart if possible are not considered when calculating a failure plan.
+However, one attempt to restart them is made if a server that is running them fails.
 This restart is attempted after all higher-priority VMs are restarted, and if the attempt to start them fails, then it will not be retried.

-- VMs with an HA restart priority of Do not restart will not be restarted automatically.
+- VMs with an HA restart priority of Do not restart are not restarted automatically.